Skip to main content

 Things to Know

-• The import result summary shows counts for records Updated, Deleted, Restored, and Total Processed.
+• The import result summary shows counts for Records Updated, Deleted, Restored (previously soft-deleted users that were brought back), and Total Processed.

 • Deactivated users are soft-deleted and can be restored by re-importing without the Delete flag.